 Schoolmait measures the following wellbeing elements:

 Our questionnaires are based on multiple-choice questions using the Likert scale.
-We provide additional choices in case a participant is uncertain or wishes to skip a question.
+We provide additional choices in case a participant does not understand the question or prefers not to answer.
 We then give each question a wellbeing score between -2 and +2.
 Our model calculates average wellbeing scores for each student by averaging the question scores for each element and point of view.
 We can then also calculate average wellbeing scores as well as other statistical metrics for groups of students, such as class, year group, school and even a group of schools.

 No, wellbeing measurement is not a clinical assessment.
-It should be viewed as a tool for early detection and treatment of mild symptoms.
-Some of those symptoms, if remain undetected, could continue to develop gradually and eventually become noticeable mental illnesses, resulting in a longer-term and more expensive treatment.
+It should be viewed as a tool for early detection of mild symptoms, so they can be treated before they escalate into more serious conditions.
+If left unnoticed, these symptoms can develop gradually and eventually become noticeable mental illnesses, resulting in a longer-term and more expensive treatment.

 Schools can use the results of surveys to identify areas where students are struggling and develop targeted interventions.
 They can also use the results to track progress over time and assess the effectiveness of interventions.